BIG-SA/BASH-Intro-2018/notes/0_introduction.md

 ### Note for PuTTY users

 The login is slightly different when using PuTTY, and you will enter `trainee@<your.ip.address>` in the main space provided (under `Host Name or IP address`) and hit `Enter` (or the `Open` button).
-Beyond that, you should be able to enter your password and yuo should see the same login screen.
+Beyond that, you should be able to enter your password and you should see the same login screen.

 ## Course Information